akorn/zfsbackup/README.md

 still be ugly.

-In addition to the syslog-style messages the client produces to this effect, you can create `log-file`s in the `sorces.d` directories to have rsync write a log of what files it uploads.
+In addition to the syslog-style messages the client produces to this effect, you can create `log-file`s in the `sources.d` directories to have rsync write a log of what files it uploads.
 The names of unchanged files are not logged.
 This logfile grows indefinitely unless you prune it somehow.
 (TODO: write a script that prunes the log so that only the last `n` occurrences of each file are kept, defaulting to 1.
 It shouldn't be hard: reverse the file using `tac`, pipe through script that builds hash with filenames as keys, counters as values etc.)

 The default `log-file-format` allows you to keep track of which file was uploaded when, and what its properties were at the time.
 It could be used in